juicedata/juicefs/docs/en/administration/metadata_dump_load.md

 ### Automatic Backup Policy

-Although automatic metadata backup becomes a default action for clients, backup conflicts do not occur when multiple hosts share the same filesystem mount.
+Although automatic metadata backup becomes a default action for clients, backup conflicts do not occur when multiple hosts share the same file system mount.

 JuiceFS maintains a global timestamp to ensure that only one client performs the backup operation at the same time.
 When different backup periods are set between clients, then it will back up based on the shortest period setting.